 Campus Mental Health Services

 For students who have urgent needs that are not life threatening, brief screening sessions are provided to help stabilize the situation and determine what further services may be necessary.
-A Norris Health Center counselor is on-call from 8:00 am – 4:00 pm Monday through Thursday and from 9:00 am – 4:00 pm on Friday.
+University Counseling Services counselor is on-call from 8:00 am – 4:00 pm Monday through Thursday and from 9:00 am – 4:00 pm on Friday.
 An appointment is not necessary, but there may be a wait to be seen if the counselor is occupied with another student at the time of your arrival.

-The Counseling and Consultation Services staff is available to consult with faculty, staff, family, and friends who have concerns about a student.
+University Counseling Services staff are available to consult with faculty, staff, family, and friends who have concerns about a student.
 Within limits of confidentiality, they will help you sort out the relevant issues, explore alternative approaches, and determine whether to refer the student to counseling services.

 The "Let’s Talk" Program

-For information about the Let’s Talk program, including times and locations, visit www4.uwm.edu/norris/mental_health/lets_talk/index.cfm
+For information about the Let’s Talk program, including times and locations, visit https://uwm.edu/norris/counseling/lets-talk/

-The “Let’s Talk” Program provides brief, walk-in consultations for UWM students with counselors from the Norris Health Center at several locations around the UWM campus.
+The “Let’s Talk” Program provides brief, walk-in consultations for UWM students with counselors from University Counseling Services at several locations around the UWM campus.
 It is free, and no appointment is necessary.
 Consultations are informal, friendly, and confidential.
 Students are seen on a first come, first served basis for about 20 minutes.

 The counselor consultant will listen to your concerns and provide support, perspective, and suggestions for resources.
 The consultant can help determine whether formal counseling would be useful to you and, if appropriate, assist you in getting connected to appropriate services.